bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - Guardian - If each of your coins are on tails, turn 1/2/3/4 random coins to heads.
 		- [ ] ??? - Whenever you lose life, this gains charges.
 After it reaches 15/30/45/60, destroy this and gain souls.
 		- [x] ??? - Future Hero - After 50 payoffs, transform into a random power coin, upgrade thrice, and consecrate permanently.
 Only available as Obol, cannot be upgraded.
-		- [ ] ??? - 1 soul -1 life; when a power is used on this coin, also use it on each neighbor.
+		- [ ] ??? - 1 soul -1 life; when a power is used on this coin, duplicate that power on to each of your other coins.
 		- [ ] ??? - Crack this coin.
 1 charge; After 3/6/9/12 cracks, destroy this coin and gain 2 random coins of the same denomination.
 		- [ ] ??? - No upside and random downside; At end of round, transform into a random coin and upgrade.
-		- [ ] Dodge Tank - Passively, if this is on heads, enemy abilities target it 80% of the time.
+		- [ ] Dodge Tank - Passively, if this is on heads, enemy abilities target it 50/60/70/80/90/95% of the time.
-		- [ ] ??? - This payoff, when you would lose life, gain that much instead.
-Requires 6/5/4/3 tosses to recharge.
 		- [x] ??? - Infinite uses.
 Reflip a coin, then lose 1 life.
 Life loss increases each time this is used.
 Resets when upgraded.
 	- [ ] **Other**
 		- [ ] ??? - Split a Diobol, Triobol, or Tetrobol into two coins of half value (cannot be used on Obols)
 		- [ ] ??? - Mantra coin - Charge this coin.
 Then if this coin has 10 or more charges, it transforms (for the round) into a coin with "doesn't flip; during this payoff, all payoffs are doubled" - then transforms back.
-		- [ ] Nemesis - Reflip a coin and double its effects for the rest of the round (max 1 double per round)
-		- [ ] ??? - Gain a mark of devotion.
-In the future, something good may happen (and spend your devotion)
-		- [ ] ??? - Gain a favor token.
-Favor tokens can be spent to perform a miracle! (favors are spent all at once and do good stuff depending on how many are spent, sort of a yog-saron of good effects)
 		- [x] Prometheus - Light a fire.
 All coins land on heads +0.5% more often for each fire lit this game (max +25%).
 		- [ ] Fickle Nymph - Coins to the left land on heads 10/12/15/18% more often; coins to the right land on tails more often.
 Power - move this randomly once to the left or right.
 		- [ ] ??? - Choose a coin.
-Swap its heads and tails effect.
+Permanently swap its heads and tails effect.
 	- [ ] **Odysseus** - The Hero's Return.
 A variety of stages in order must be completed.
 Always starts as Obol and upgrades at set points; cannot be upgraded in shop.
 Change flavor text each use.
 		- [ ] Reflip 2 random coins.
 		- [ ] Lose 5 shards.